abrodyyy/Hotel_Repo/README.md

 - Draft Google Slides presentation

 **Challenges:**
 - We are continuing to try to optimize our model for a better accuracy score.
-Right now we have an 86% accuracy score for a Random Forrest Model
+Right now we have an 88% accuracy score for a Random Forrest Model

 **Plans for future work:**
 - Individually, continue to try and optimize our model for higher accuracy scores
+- Work on the Google Slides Presentation
+- Work on finalizing our Tableau

 ## Background and Purpose